-There’s nothing that can be said about the escalation of hate crimes against the Asian, Asian American, and Pacific Islander communities in recent weeks — except that it’s unacceptable.
-According to an analysis from the Center for the Study of Hate and Extremism at CSU San Bernardino, reports of anti-Asian hate crimes have increased nearly 150 percent in 2020 in 16 of America’s biggest cities.
+There’s nothing that can be said about the escalation of hate crimes against the Asian, Asian American, and Pacific Islander communities in the last few years — except that it’s unacceptable.
+According to an analysis from the Center for the Study of Hate and Extremism at CSU San Bernardino, reports of anti-Asian hate crimes increased nearly 150 percent in 2020 in 16 of America’s biggest cities.

 Education and aid are of the utmost importance and several organizations are leading the way.
 Asian Americans Advancing Justice, the Asian Pacific Fund COVID-19 Recovery Fund, Stop AAPI Hate, and They Can’t Burn Us All are among some resources you can leverage to show your support for these communities.
 Supporting AAPI-owned businesses is another way to show up and make an impact as well.